 And when you add a buttery crumble to the top, you take it to another level.

 It’s way easier than adding a fancy pastry pattern, and you’ll love the extra crunch.

 18. Spiced Plum Pie

-The color of this pie alone makes it worthy of your table.
-Not to mention the fact that it is vegan!
+The color of this pie alone makes it worthy of your holiday table.
+Not to mention the fact that it’s vegan!

 My Nana used to make a simplified version of shoo-fly pie, and as good as that was, this recipe takes the cake, or should I say, “takes the pie!”